bjesuiter/dart_fpm/README.md

 But for better structure I created a folder "servers" and added an `include servers/*;` at the bottom of the `http` directive.

+For more information on nginx configuration, please read [The Beginners Guide for Nginx](http://nginx.org/en/docs/beginners_guide.html) on the Nginx homepage.

 The following snippet is an example how to include this fact-cgi handler for all files with *.dart.
 It has to be placed inside a `server{}` directive.